-Dr Cassandra Terry is a lecturer in Biosciences with the School of Human Sciences.
+Dr Cassandra Terry is a Reader in Biosciences with the School of Human Sciences.

 Her previous research includes working on neurodegenerative diseases (University College London), studying the structure of ATPases (Medical Research Council, Cambridge) and developing anti-cancer treatments (AstraZeneca).

 Dr Terry's professional activities include being a professional registration assessor (The Science Council) and an external examiner and lecturer for MSc Neuroscience (King’s College London).
 She also serves as a scientific committee member and advisor for the British Brain Bee charity.